Grivy16/CrossXhair/README.md

 With its intuitive interface and advanced customization options, Simple Crosshair adapts to any scenario.
 Enjoy a custom aiming experience without compromise.

 Try Simple Crosshair now and elevate your gaming experience!

+PS : Do not start whith the chek box in the installer close the installer after the install then open the app whit start menu or other